 Then, why you ask, would she not enter the conventional education system if she’s a natural academic?
 I could write an essay on this, but I’ll discuss just one point.

 Is an education just learning information to regurgitate it in two weeks… for the purpose of doing well on an exam… that will contribute to an impressive letter grade… that will contribute to a grade level… that will contribute to an impressive GPA and transcript… which will contribute to an entrance to the best post-secondary institution… which will contribute to a job deemed by society as important/successful/impacting… which will enable an impressive income, a home with an attached garage, two cars, two kids, yearly vacations, and a retirement fund to golf or park a motorhome in Phoenix for the winter?Jeannie Fulbright

 I recall something my uncle asked as we were driving by a cemetery.
 “How many people are dead in there?”
 My siblings and I tried to quickly scan the horizontal and vertical rows to give an approximate answer and guesstimated.
 His self-entertaining response: “All of them.”

 Indeed.
 This life will surely pass, as all lives pass before us.

 Since this life doesn’t go on and on, and always concludes with a bracingly finite end, shouldn’t our goal be to live our lives?
 Like really live our lives.
-So we can find out why we specifically were placed here, pursue the interests and curiosities we were born with?
+So we can find out why we specifically were placed here, and pursue the interests and curiosities we were born with.

 “Whatever an education is, it should make you a unique individual, not a conformist: it should furnish you with an original spirit with which to tackle the big challenges: it should allow you to find values which will be your road map through life; it should make you spiritually rich, a person who loves whatever you are doing, wherever you are, whomever you are with; it should teach you what is important, how to live and how to die.”John Taylor-Gatto